-Stanford at The Tech: Final Projects
+Stanford at The Tech: Final Project Examples

 The final project is a chance to make a lasting impact on teaching science to the public.
 In your second quarter, you'll take what you've learned and create something that stays at The Tech.

 You can create new floor activities, new features for the web site, refresh older experiences, experiment with cutting-edge biology to see if it can be made “kid proof”, etc. You can also take someone's initial ideas, flesh them out, prototype them, and roll out the new project.
 As these final projects are fairly complex, they can span multiple quarters and so can involve more than one student or postdoc.

 Below are just a few examples of the recent final projects.

 All though The Tech serves a diverse audience, in a facilitated experience it can be hard for the instructor to support people in a language they do not know.
 In spring of 2020, genetic counseling student Marina Sumarroca decided to tackle this daunting challenge.

 She translated a complete set of materials for the “Ancient DNA” activity, making it possible for a visitor to do the entire activity in Spanish.
 In her remaining time, Marina started outlining guides to the more facilitated activities, which would allow a visitor to follow the basic instructions in their native language.